 “The thing that blew me away was only 42 percent of the studies reported on communication,” Siegel says.
 “So you’re going to publish a study in autism, where communication is one of the two core deficits, and there’s no reporting on the communication ability; that was really stunning to me.”

 Siegel’s team then split the studies into five groups based on the year of publication.
-They found that 95 percent of the 20 studies published from 1990 to 1994 included participants with severe autism.
+They found that 95 percent of the 20 studies published from 1991 to 1994 included participants with severe autism.
 By contrast, only about 35 percent of the 116 published from 2010 to 2013 included them.
+[Across all years examined, the likelihood of severely affected children being included in studies decreased by 16.5 percent.]

 Siegel says the decrease may reflect the shift in autism diagnoses over the past 30 years: Changes to the diagnostic criteria have increased the proportion of children with autism on the milder end of the spectrum.
 “I think that explains a lot,” he says.